-For the purpose of the Statement of Net Assets "cash" includes all demand, savings accounts and certificates of deposits of the School.
-Each fund's portion of the pool is displayed on its respective balance sheet as Cash with fiduciary agent.
-The School considers highly liquid investment (including restricted assets) with an original maturity of three months or less when purchased to be cash equivalents.
-Federal Deposit Insurance Corporation provides protection of School's cash as well as qualified pledged or pooled securities holding the assets.
+For the purpose of the statement of net position "cash" includes all demand, savings accounts and certificates of deposits of the School.
+Each fund's portion of the pool is displayed on its respective balance sheet as Cash with a fiduciary agent.
+The School considers highly liquid investments (including restricted assets) with an original maturity of three months or less when purchased to be cash equivalents.
+Federal Deposit Insurance Corporation provides protection for the School's cash as well as qualified pledged or pooled securities holding the assets.

 Investments are reported at fair value, which is determined using selected bases.
-Short-term investments are reported at cost, which approximate fair value.
+Short-term investments are reported at cost, which approximates fair value.
 Securities traded on a national exchange are valued at their last reported sales price or current exchange rates.
 School investments are maintained with a private brokerage firm in an endowment fund invested 100% invested in mutual funds and cash and sweep balances.
-Assets are held at broker's house, which carries their account and acts as their custodian for funds and securities deposited with them.
+Assets are held at a broker's Firm, which carries their account and acts as their custodian for funds and securities deposited with them.